rocketshipapps/adblockfast/README.markdown

 ### For Android

 1. Fork this repository.
-2. Switch to your working directory of choice.
+2. Navigate to your working directory of choice.
 3. Clone the repo:

         git clone https://github.com/rocketshipapps/adblockfast.git

-4. Open or switch to the Android Studio IDE.
+4. Go to the Android Studio IDE.
 5. Select the **Open an existing Android Studio project** item or go to **File** > **Open…** .
 6. Under your working directory, select the `android` directory.